 I think we should all be adventurous as we travel and at least give local dishes a chance.
 I’ll try most things and I’m usually glad that I did.
 I know some people who will travel to Thailand and not eat anything more than Pad Thai or bread and jam.
 Sure the food at the organic farm wasn’t great and we had to head, hungry, to a restaurant on our return to town but so what?
 A few bucks spent, an experience gained, a memory made.

 I love walking around the local parts of town and seeing all the food that is cooked on the side of the street.
-From the salted whole squid to the unidentified meat on a stick roasting on the charcoal burner.
-For me it is compulsory to try all the new foods I find on the road.
-In fact I normally try things wandering around without the family in tow, it’s easier that way.
+From the salted whole squid to the unidentified meat on a stick roasting on the charcoal-burner.
+For me, it is compulsory to try all the new foods I find on the road.
+In fact, I normally try things wandering around without the family in tow, it’s easier that way.
 If I do get a dodgy tummy or don’t like the food, well that is just a simple case of nothing ventured nothing gained.

 Stuck at home with limited time and resources it is easy to avoid change in the kitchen.
 I know I am guilty of that especially after a big week at work.
 Travel takes all that away.
 Time rich and also opportunity rich.
 The perfect combination to explore all those foods that you would not only miss out on at home but probably not even know existed.

 So yes, it is almost compulsory for me to try all the new foods that I find on the road but is it for you?
-What are the strange things you have tried while traveling?
+What are the strange things you have tried while travelling?